-Option 1 ("the English model"): Wide "pigeonhole exceptions" with a narrow discretion to admit
+Option 1 ("the English model"): wide "pigeonhole exceptions" with a narrow discretion to admit

-8.17 In 1997, the English Law Commission published a comprehensive report with recommendations for reforming the hearsay rule in criminal proceedings.
-The recommendations were adopted in the Criminal Justice Act 2003 (UK), which received royal assent on 20 November 2003.
+8.22 In 1997, the English Law Commission published a comprehensive report with recommendations for reforming the hearsay rule in criminal proceedings.
+The recommendations were adopted in England in the Criminal Justice Act 2003, which received royal assent on 20 November 2003.
 The new reforms have the following distinctive components (hereinafter collectively referred to as "the English model"):

-- (a) a re-definition of hearsay evidence that excludes from its ambit implied assertions;29 - (b) preservation of some established common law exceptions, such as public information, reputation, res gestae, confessions and admissions, common enterprise, and expert evidence;30 - (c) admissibility of hearsay statements from five categories of unavailable witnesses (the declarant is dead, unfit to be a witness, outside the United Kingdom, cannot be found, or is unavailable due to fear).
-Unavailability due to fear can only be the basis of discretionary admission "in the interests of justice";31 - (d) admissibility of written police statements of persons who cannot reasonably be expected to have any recollection of the matters dealt with in the statement;32 - (e) a narrow residual discretion to admit hearsay "in the interests of iustice";33 - (f) a discretion to exclude hearsay evidence if "to admit it would result in [an] undue waste of time";34 - (g) the judge's power in jury trials to stop the case where a conviction based wholly or partly on unconvincing hearsay evidence would be unsafe.35 - 8.18 While we agree with certain aspects of the English Law Commission's proposals, we have reservations about others, particularly the breadth of the exception for unavailable witnesses and the terms of the residual discretion to include.
+- (a) a re-definition of hearsay evidence that excludes from its ambit implied assertions;30 - (b) preservation of some established common law exceptions, such as public information, reputation, res gestae, confessions and admissions, common enterprise, and expert evidence;31 - (c) admissibility of hearsay statements from five categories of unavailable witnesses (the declarant is dead, unfit to be a witness, outside the United Kingdom, cannot be found, or is unavailable due to fear).
+Unavailability due to fear can only be the basis of discretionary admission "in the interests of justice";32 - (d) admissibility of written police statements of persons who cannot reasonably be expected to have any recollection of the matters dealt with in the statement;33 - (e) a narrow residual discretion to admit hearsay "in the interests of iustice":34 - (f) a discretion to exclude hearsay evidence if "to admit it would result in [an] undue waste of time";35